 Katja von Schuttenbach was born in Hamlin, Germany.
-Still in high school, she worked as a freelance journalist for BILD, the largest daily newspaper in Europe.
+While in high school, she worked as a freelance journalist for BILD, the largest daily newspaper in Europe.
 An avid music fan, she focused on music reviews and coverage of the Hanover jazz, rock, and pop scenes.
 Von Schuttenbach was a general assignment reporter with BZ daily newspaper in West Berlin in 1988 and also an occasional contributor to RIAS Berlin Radio's music department.

-Since 2006, von Schuttenbach has worked as Jazz Specialist for the National Endowment for the Arts, an independent federal agency that funds, promotes, and strengthens the creative capacity of our communities by providing all Americans with diverse opportunities for arts participation.
+Since 2006, von Schuttenbach has worked as Jazz Specialist for the National Endowment for the Arts, "an independent federal agency that funds, promotes, and strengthens the creative capacity of our communities by providing all Americans with diverse opportunities for arts participation".
 She also works as a German and English language translator and is a passionate family history researcher.